Hydrogen: The Future of Sustainable and Secure Energy

 Find out more on the group's technology HERE

-TAC-ON® - Revolutionary Wear Resistant Solution
+TAC-ON® - Revolutionary Carbon Coating Solution

 TAC-ON® and i-TAC® deposit non-hydrogenated carbon and other composite materials using patented FCVA technology at low temperature with superior quality compared to normal DLC that reduce wear of parts and extend product life span with smooth operation across different industries, including Electronics, Printing and Imaging, Semiconductor, Precision Engineering, Medical Devices, Textile Manufacturing.